Storm King's Thunder: Reception

-Cameron Kunzelman, for Paste, wrote "reading through Storm King’s Thunder for the first time gave me the strongest itch that I have ever had to actually put a party through a pre-created adventure.
+Cameron Kunzelman, for Paste, wrote "reading through Storm King's Thunder for the first time gave me the strongest itch that I have ever had to actually put a party through a pre-created adventure.
 The adventure is created in such a way that any given location contains a dozen plot hooks, interesting characters, and beautiful descriptions that would be suitable for an entire campaign. [...]
-It’s hard to be specific here without stealing some of the wonder, but let me tell you about some of the things I found to be the most wonderful in Storm King’s Thunder.
-There’s a 40,000+ year old kraken wizard who hangs out in the ocean using its telekinetic powers to lure people into its service from hundreds of miles away.
-There’s a fire giant who wants to reassemble a magical Voltron to punch dragons in the mouth with. [...]
-Of course, there are parts I don’t enjoy as much.
+It's hard to be specific here without stealing some of the wonder, but let me tell you about some of the things I found to be the most wonderful in Storm King's Thunder.
+There's a 40,000+ year old kraken wizard who hangs out in the ocean using its telekinetic powers to lure people into its service from hundreds of miles away.
+There's a fire giant who wants to reassemble a magical Voltron to punch dragons in the mouth with. [...]
+Of course, there are parts I don't enjoy as much.
 Storm King's Thunder is very equitable when it comes to gender, with many giant lords being women and the gender assignment of many NPCs being up to DM discretion.
-However, that macro plot I mentioned before starts off with [an] old-fashioned fridging of King Hekton’s wife Queen Neri, and it's such a conspicuous, trope-y stumble that I initially assumed that it was meant to be commentary of some kind (as far as I can tell, though, it's just a plot point)".
+However, that macro plot I mentioned before starts off with [an] old-fashioned fridging of King Hekton's wife Queen Neri, and it's such a conspicuous, trope-y stumble that I initially assumed that it was meant to be commentary of some kind (as far as I can tell, though, it's just a plot point)".

-Cecilia D'Anastasio, for Kotaku in a review comparing Out of the Abyss and Storm King’s Thunder, wrote "after a few pages of lore and history about the giants of the Forgotten Realms, Chapter One starts players in a deserted settlement infested with goblins. [...]
-The only real hook into Storm King’s Thunder’s opening moments is the bell ringing from the bell tower, where goblins are gleefully swinging on a rope.
+Cecilia D'Anastasio, for Kotaku in a review comparing Out of the Abyss and Storm King's Thunder, wrote "after a few pages of lore and history about the giants of the Forgotten Realms, Chapter One starts players in a deserted settlement infested with goblins. [...]
+The only real hook into Storm King's Thunder's opening moments is the bell ringing from the bell tower, where goblins are gleefully swinging on a rope.
 There it was: the easy opening.
 Go to the bell tower.
 Explore the town. [...]
-Players got a strong sense of each others’ characters by exploring the empty settlement.
-It's just a start, but the simplicity of Storm King’s Thunder’s first chapter made it fun.
-The experience of it wasn’t prescribed, and players weren’t made servile by ten NPCs, four hanging towers and thirteen fungi.
-Later on, when shit gets real in the Savage Frontier, I welcome the new Dungeons & Dragons adventure to throw what it’s got at us.
-The first chapter isn’t the time for that.
-The lack of content in the intro to Storm King’s Thunder, for some, was also paralyzing. [...]
-But I’d rather players meet the challenge of creativity than suffocate in the embrace of a too-meaty adventure.
-At least we’re picking up the game again".
+Players got a strong sense of each others' characters by exploring the empty settlement.
+It's just a start, but the simplicity of Storm King's Thunders first chapter made it fun.
+The experience of it wasn't prescribed, and players weren't made servile by ten NPCs, four hanging towers and thirteen fungi.
+Later on, when shit gets real in the Savage Frontier, I welcome the new Dungeons & Dragons adventure to throw what it's got at us.
+The first chapter isn't the time for that.
+The lack of content in the intro to Storm King's Thunder, for some, was also paralyzing. [...]
+But I'd rather players meet the challenge of creativity than suffocate in the embrace of a too-meaty adventure.
+At least we're picking up the game again".